What reemployment services are available to veterans?

 The Nebraska Department of Labor is dedicated to providing reemployment services to all Veterans as we extend our gratitude for your service to the United States of America.

-Veterans and eligible spouses receive access, on a priority of service basis, to the full range of public employment and training services, including:
+Veterans and eligible spouses receive access and priority of service to the full range of public employment and training services, including:

 - Career assessment and counseling